 When references come at the end of the sentence - such as (Brown, 2019) - put the full stop after the bracket.
 Make sure you are consistent, whether you use a comma between the author’s surname and year or not, and whether you use p or : before a page number- for example (Brown 2019: 41).

 Check you can confidently use commas, apostrophes, semi-colons, and colons.
 View our guidance on punctuation.

 Make sure acronyms are used consistently (e.g., NHS, DoH, BBC, UK, and so on).
 For reflective assignments, make sure you have used a capital ‘I’ (not i).
 Check you know what sort of words need a capital letter.

 Make sure you read through your document several times.
-Come back to the essay or report after taking a break and, during your final read through, what mark (honestly) would you give it?
+Come back to the assignment after taking a break and, during your final read through, what mark (honestly and paying attention to the marking criteria) would you give it?